Delta Rectified Flow Sampling for Text-to-Image Editing: Introduction

-In this paper, we introduce \textbf{Delta Velocity Rectified Flow (DVRF)}, a novel text-to-image (T2I) editing method within the rectified flow framework.
-DVRF 1) addresses the over-smoothing issue inherent in RFDS by proposing a novel energy function building on the intuition of DDS and also 2) boosts editing performance by introducing a time-scaled \textit{shift} term.
-This shift promotes much better alignment with the target distribution, enhances semantic consistency, while preserving fine-grained visual details, making DVRF a path-aware formulation that explicitly leverages the editing trajectory.
+In this paper, we introduce \textbf{Delta Rectified Flow Sampling (DRFS)}, a novel text-to-image (T2I) editing method within the rectified flow framework.
+DRFS addresses the over-smoothing issue inherent in RFDS by proposing a novel energy function building on the intuition of DDS, and also boosts editing performance by introducing a time-scaled \textit{shift} term.
+This shift promotes much better alignment with the target distribution, enhances semantic consistency while preserving fine-grained visual details, making DRFS a path-aware formulation that explicitly leverages the editing trajectory.

-Our empirical evaluations demonstrate that DVRF outperforms existing state-of-the-art methods, such as FlowEdit~\cite{kulikov2024floweditinversionfreetextbasedediting} and FTEdit~\cite{xu2025unveilinversioninvarianceflow}.
-Moreover, we demonstrate that this shift term also provides a cohesive theoretical framework, unifying existing distillation-based methods and FlowEdit under a generalized viewpoint.
-The key contributions of this paper include:
+Our empirical evaluations demonstrate that DRFS outperforms existing state-of-the-art methods, such as FlowEdit~\cite{kulikov2024floweditinversionfreetextbasedediting}, FTEdit~\cite{xu2025unveilinversioninvarianceflow} and DNAEdit~\cite{xie2025dnaedit}.
+On the PIE benchmark, DRFS consistently reduces the editing distance and improves background preservation metrics compared to both diffusion-based and rectified-flow baselines, while achieving the best edited-region CLIP similarity among SD3- and SD3.5-based methods (Table~\ref{tab:pie_results}).
+Moreover, we demonstrate that this shift term also provides a cohesive theoretical framework, unifying existing distillation-based methods and ODE-based FlowEdit under a generalized viewpoint.
+Our contributions are threefold:

-\begin{itemize}[itemsep=0.3em, topsep=0.3em, leftmargin=1.5em] \item We first propose a new energy formulation that improves and adapts Rectified Flow Distillation Sampling for text-to-image editing.
-We further introduce a shift term to improve editing performance, and propose Delta Velocity Rectified Flow (DVRF), a trajectory-driven editing objective that operates in the velocity space of rectified flows. \item We show that DVRF is a unifying framework that encompasses previous distillation sampling and editing techniques. \item We conduct an analysis to guide the design of the shift term, and demonstrate that the resulting DVRF formulation leads to sharper edits and higher fidelity across various T2I editing tasks, outperforming prior state-of-the-art baselines.